albar965/littlenavmap-manual/en/USERPOINT.md

 #### ![Add Userpoint](../images/icons/userdata_add.png "Add Userpoint") Add Userpoint {#userpoints-add}

-Add a user-defined waypoint to the userdata.
+Add an user-defined waypoint to the userdata.

 Some fields of the new userpoint dialog are populated automatically depending on a selected userpoint or, if nothing is selected in the search result table, based on previous additions.
 This allows to quickly add similar userpoints to the database without the need to re-enter all the information.